English in Totnes (EiT) Booking Terms and Conditions

 Level of English

 You need to do the online test at least six weeks before your course starts, or later if you book nearer the time.
-You will then be tested before arrival via Zoom or Skype for your speaking and listening level.
-If your level is not right for the expected course or placement, you will be placed in an alternative and suitable course.
+We will then arrange for you to meet Amy or Rick via Zoom or Skype to find out what you want to achieve during your course and also to get an idea of your speaking and listening level.
+If your level is not right for the expected course or placement, we will offer you an alternative and suitable course.
 Minimum level for General English courses is elementary.
-Minimum level for work placement is Intermediate (B1).

 Learning Difficulties and / or disabilities